Kazakhstan–United States relations: Treaty on Mutual Legal Assistance in Criminal Matters

-On February 20, 2015, Deputy Assistant Attorney General and Department of Justice Counselor for International Affairs Bruce C. Swartz and Prosecutor General of the Republic of Kazakhstan Askhat Daulbayev signed a Treaty on Mutual Legal Assistance in Criminal Matters in Washington DC.
+On February 20, 2015, Deputy Assistant Attorney General and Department of Justice Counselor for International Affairs Bruce C. Swartz and Prosecutor General of the Republic of Kazakhstan Askhat Daulbayev signed the Treaty on Mutual Legal Assistance in Criminal Matters in Washington D.C.
 The Treaty provides a formal intergovernmental mechanism for the provision of evidence and other forms of law enforcement assistance in criminal investigations, prosecutions, and related proceedings.
-In July 2015 Kazakhstan ratified the agreement.
+In July 2015, Kazakhstan ratified the agreement.

-Military & security cooperation
+Military and security cooperation

 Secretary of Defense William Cohen (left) and President Nazarbayev (right), escorted by Colonel Gregory Gardner (center) of the 3rd Infantry Regiment inspect a joint services honor guard during a full honor military arrival ceremony for Nazarbayev at The Pentagon, 17 November 1997.

 Reportedly responding to a U.S. appeal, the Kazakhstani legislature in May 2003 approved sending military engineers to assist in coalition operations in Iraq.
 The 27 troops trained Iraqis in de-mining and water purification.
 They pulled out of Iraq in late 2008.
 Since 2009, Kazakhstan has permitted air and land transit for U.S. and NATO troops and equipment—as part of the Northern Distribution Network—to support stabilization operations in Afghanistan.

-For almost a decade, thousands of service members and civilians from more than 15 nations have converged on the Republic of Kazakhstan for Exercise Steppe Eagle.
-More than 1,000 participants from six countries are invited to be a part of the multinational, peacekeeping exercise at Camp Illisky (a training facility outside Kazakhstan's largest city, Almaty).
+For almost a decade, thousands of service members and civilians from more than 15 nations have converged on the Republic of Kazakhstan for the military exercise Steppe Eagle.
+More than 1,000 participants from six countries are invited to be a part of the multinational, peacekeeping exercise at Camp Illisky (a training facility outside Almaty).

 The second phase of the Steppe Eagle 2015 peacekeeping exercises began June 15, 2015, at the Ili training area near Almaty.
 It was the 13th time the exercise was held.
 Annually, exercises involved more than 1,500 people as well as military observers from foreign states, experts from various NATO headquarters and military-diplomatic corps accredited in Kazakhstan.

-During the second Iraq War, Kazakhstani troops dismantled 4 million mines and other explosives, and help provide medical care to more than 5,000 coalition members and civilians, and purified 718 cubic meters of water.
+During the second Iraq War, Kazakhstani troops dismantled 4 million mines and other explosives, and help provide medical care to more than 5,000 coalition members and civilians and purified 718 cubic meters of water.